 The transom features many of the Xc yachts’ most defining features.
 A positively raked transom gives the Xc 42 a distinctive classic look, whilst also creating a spacious aft deck by connecting the side decks, which is highly practical for cruising and ensures crew safety in heavy seas.

-To access the swimming platform, the transom hinges down into a horizontal position, whilst the aft deck is lowered to create a walkway, effortlessly deployed by a combination of electronically operated supports and springs.
+To access the swimming platform, the transom hinges down into a horizontal position, whilst the aft deck hinged to allow easy access.
+The bathing platform effortlessly deployed by electronically operated supports.

 Also integrated into the platform is a convenient bathing ladder and shower unit.
 An optional integrated stern anchor davit allows skippers to lower and deploy up to 50m of warp with ease via a remote control.